5 Important Steps Before Signing

 The coaches are also trained what to show off to you and which areas to avoid in promoting the school.
 For example, in one college I worked for, I would never take a recruit into our locker room.
 I would just point to them because they were awful inside!
 In another school I worked for, I would sit down and chat for a good 30 minutes inside our locker room as it was very nice and gave them a “feeling” of being a student-athlete for our program.

 4. Apply and be accepted to the college.

-Before you sign, I would highly recommend you complete the application process.
-Most colleges will expect this process to be completed during the senior year.
-Most athletic scholarship offers can be withdrawn if you fail to fully complete the admissions process.
+Before you sign, I would highly recommend you complete the application process (or get a pre-read to make sure you are on track for acceptance).
+Most colleges will expect this process to be completed during the senior year so any offers prior to that need to push for a pre-read.
+Most athletic scholarship offers can be withdrawn if you fail to fully complete the admissions process or be NCAA/NAIA eligible.
 Long gone are the days where recruits could just think “coach will get me in”.
 It’s just not how it works anymore.
 Do your part early in applying and submit your test scores and transcripts.

 5. Highly recommend you know EXACTLY how much your academic scholarships, athletic scholarships, and financial aid covers.

 Make sure you have EVERYTHING in writing, not just verbally stated to you in conjunction with your completed FAFSA.
 Does it include room and board?
 Which meal plan specifically?
 What about books?
 Computer fees?
 Lab fees?
 Are you responsible for any sports fees?
 How much do tuition and fees typically increase from year to year?
 What GPA do you have to maintain to keep your academic scholarship?
 How do injuries impact your athletic scholarships long term?
 Make sure you ask all of these important questions!